What Do Federal Background Checks Look For? (All 14 Red Flags)

 How Far Back Does a Federal Background Check Go?

-How far back does a federal background check go?
+What is the timeframe evaluated in a federal background check?
 Federal background checks go back indefinitely.
 Many individuals are under the impression that criminal history information only lasts 7 years, or at least only lasts 7 years for misdemeanor convictions.
-Although this is true for a handful of states that follow the 7-year-rule, there are currently no federal laws that limit how far back a background check can go.
+Although this is true for a handful of states that follow the 7-year rule, there are currently no federal laws that limit how far back a background check can go.

 This means that all criminal history information for an individual’s entire life, even sealed information, will be available to the FBI and OPM during their investigation.